Starling Vascular Vein

 For sclerotherapy treatments, a series of microinjections of a solution (“sclerosant”) are administered directly into varicose veins or spider veins.

-Some patients may have residual veins after RFA procedure.
+Some patients may have residual veins after an RFA procedure.
 These veins are then removed with phlebectomy.
-Phlebectomy is an office based procedure where residual veins are removed with very small incisions.
-This procedure is done under local anaesthesia and lasts about 30 minutes.
+Phlebectomy is an office-based procedure in which residual veins are removed with very small incisions.
+This procedure is done under local anesthesia and lasts about 30 minutes.
 Patients can go home and resume routine activities the same day.

 May include use of compression stockings.

-Vein symptoms can represent serious underlying medical conditions.
-Therefore a comprehensive approach to this problem is needed.
-To successfully evaluate and treat vein conditions, it is safest to see a board-certified cardiovascular specialist who has in depth training and expertise in both cardiac and vascular diseases.
-While a number of walk-in day spas and clinics offer these treatments, there are risks of missing serious underlying medical conditions or complications with RFA procedure when it is not clinically warranted.
+Vein symptoms can represent serious underlying medical conditions; therefore, a comprehensive approach to this problem is needed.
+To successfully evaluate and treat vein conditions, it is safest to see a specialist with extensive training in vascular disease.
+While a number of walk-in day spas and clinics offer these treatments, there are risks of missing serious underlying medical conditions or complications with the RFA procedure when it is not clinically warranted.
 Some treatments delivered by inexperienced staff may result in short-term cosmetic improvements while failing to treat the underlying cause.

-The first step is to meet with Dr. Mathur who can assess the type of vein issues you face.
-He will recommend the appropriate treatment and discuss what you can expect.
+The first step is to meet with one of our vein specialists who can assess the type of vein issue(s) you face.
+They will recommend the appropriate treatment and discuss what you can expect.

 Vein treatments for medical purposes are usually covered by all insurances.
 However, not all treatments are covered, especially if the treatment is for cosmetic purposes.
 It is important to check with your carrier.